GToritto/AI-Resume-Job-Matcher/README.md

 ✅ Upload resume in `.pdf` or `.docx`
 ✅ Scrapes live job listings from [RemoteOK](https://remoteok.com)
-✅ Uses AI to match your resume to job descriptions
+✅ Uses AI to match resume to job descriptions
 ✅ Adjustable similarity threshold (0%–100%)
-✅ Clickable job links
-✅ Export matches to CSV
+✅ Export to CSV
-✅ Theme toggle: light / dark
-✅ Extracts top resume keywords (optional)

 ---

 ## 🔍 How It Works

-1. Your resume is parsed into raw text.
+1. Resume is parsed into raw text.
 2. It is converted into an **AI embedding** using `sentence-transformers`.
 3. Job descriptions are also embedded.
-4. Using **cosine similarity**, we find the most semantically similar jobs.
+4. Using **cosine similarity**, it finds the most semantically similar jobs.
-5. You see the matches in a sleek GUI — and can export or browse jobs instantly.

 ---